KangningZhang/DeepCaImX/README.md

 * (Optional) Put pretrained model in the the sub-folder of "Pretrained Model"
 * Using Anaconda Navigator to launch the virtual environment and opening "DeepCaImX_training_demo.ipynb" for training or "DeepCaImX_testing_demo.ipynb" for predicting.

+## Data Tailor
+#### A data tailor developed by Matlab is provided to support a basic data tiling processing.
+In the folder of "Data Tailor", we can find a "tailor.m" script and an example "test.tiff".
+After running "tailor.m" by matlab, the use is able to choose a "tiff" file from a GUI as loading the sample to be tiled.
+Settings include size of FOV, overlapping area, normalization option, name of output file and output data format.
+The output files can be found at local folder, which is at the same folder as the "tailor.m".

 ## Simulated Dataset
 #### Dataset generator (FISSA Version): The algorithm for generating simulated dataset is based on the paper of FISSA (_Keemink, S.W., Lowe, S.C., Pakan, J.M.P. et al. FISSA: A neuropil decontamination toolbox for calcium imaging signals.
 Sci Rep 8, 3493 (2018)_) and SimCalc repository (https://github.com/rochefort-lab/SimCalc/).
 For the code used to generate the simulated data, please download the documents in the folder "Simulated Dataset Generator".